After following a gluten-free diet you might be wondering if you need to worry about gluten cross-reactive foods.

-When you have celiac disease, you body identifies gluten not as food but as a bad guy in your body.
-You immune system essentially adds gluten into it’s “database” as an enemy to watch out for.
-Then when you eat gluten, your body identifies it and launches an attack that can cause damage to your villi.
+When you have celiac disease, your body identifies gluten not as food but as a bad guy in your body.
+Your immune system essentially adds gluten into it’s “database” as an enemy to watch out for.
+Then when you eat gluten, your body identifies it and launches an attack that causes damage to your small intestine.

 Whether the science behind all of this is true is debatable, as so eloquently discussed in this article by the paleo foundation.
-Though there might be some weight behind them.
+Though there might be some weight behind it.

 These foods are those that are argued to be potentially gluten cross-reactive foods.

 First of all, how do you feel after going gluten-free?
 Are you still having symptoms or are your symptoms improving?

 If your health is improving or improved, I wouldn’t even give these foods a second thought.

 If you find yourself asking “why am I not getting better?” then perhaps consider talking with your health care professionals about eliminating and reintroducing these foods back into your diet.

 However, I’d like to note, that there is a good chance gluten cross-reactive foods have nothing to do with persistent symptoms.

 A question I get asked all the time is “how long until I start feeling better on a gluten-free diet” and the answer is that it all depends.
 Everyone’s journey is different and for some people it might take a couple weeks/months and others it might take a few years.